Happy May Day!

 Food Storage Favorite

-I’ve been using Freezer Storage Cubes for years!
+I’ve been using Freezer Storage Cubes and Freezer Pods for years!
 We use the 1 cup, the 1/2 cup, and the 2 tablespoon trays.

 The 1 cup is perfect for lunch portions of soup and chili, as well as beans for meals.